 - Your child plays with toys made outside of the United States

 - Your neighbors’ children or child’s playmates have had a high lead blood test

 - You or someone you live with works where lead is used

 - You live in a home constructed before 1978

-- You have a child under the age of 6 living in the home
+- Someone under the age of 19 years lives in or frequently visits the home

 - You have bare soil in the yard